cysouw/diathesis/text/c01_introduction.md

 ### *Positive Wertungsevidenz* (*versprechen + zu-Infinitiv*)

 The marking of ~~Positive Wertungsevidenz~~ (full discussion in [@sec:zuinfinitive-drohen]) is composed of the verb *versprechen* with a *zu-Infinitiv* [@next a].
 Similar to the previous construction with *drohen*, the verb *versprechen* with a *zu-Infinitiv* also expresses a direct evidential, though now with a positive evaluation.
-When used as a speech-act verb *versprechen* 'means to promise' and is commonly used with a *zu-Infinitiv*.
-However, only in its evidential usage does *versprchen + zu-Infinitiv* construct coherently [@next b,c].
+When used as a speech-act verb *versprechen* means 'to promise' and is commonly used with a *zu-Infinitiv*.
+However, only in its evidential usage will *versprechen + zu-Infinitiv* construct coherently [@next b].
+The meaning of 'to promise' does not result in coherent constructions [@next c].

 ::: ex
 a.
 Das Wetter verspricht gut zu werden.